PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 01-05-2025
+* updated rapido mount to sit lower for HF and UHF ducts
+* fixed fan intake hole size on right ducts
+* added updated hotend mounts with HF and UHF nozzle location
+* Added CAD and STLs for new 2020 printer carriage for MGN12h and MGN9h

+###

 ### 10-30-2024
 * Updated CAD to v29
 * missed exporting latest right fan ducts from previous commit, they worked but had an extra chamfer that needed to be removed